 Complement Your Tie With The Right Trousers

-Of course, if you want to complete the look, it helps to have some great clothes to go along with your perfectly-cinched ties.
+Of course, if you want to complete the look with your favorite type of tie knot, it helps to have some great clothes to go along with your perfectly-cinched ties.
 Browse the Berle men’s trousers collection for some great dress pants that, unlike ties, are easy to put on!